tikv/website/content/deep-dive/rpc/http2.md

 title: HTTP/2
 weight: 1
 ---
-HTTP/2 is the 'Hyper Text Transfer Protocol Version 2'.
+HTTP/2 is short for 'Hyper Text Transfer Protocol Version 2'.
 HTTP/2 and its predecessor, HTTP/1, are the de-facto network protocols in use today.

 They define things such as: